 - Embrace failure: Teach the team to fail fast, keep calm, and carry on.
 A successful innovation ecosystem will encourage the survival of the fittest ideas, understanding that sometimes it’s necessary to risk failure to succeed.
 Encourage the team to fail fast, learn specifically how and why the failure occurred, then quickly apply that knowledge to the next goal.

-Bill Aulet leads the Entrepreneurship Development Program and the MIT Regional Entrepreneurship Acceleration Program (REAP).
+Bill Aulet leads the Entrepreneurship Development Program.
 His webinar, “Understanding and Unlocking the Potential of Innovation, Entrepreneurship, and Intrapreneurship,” is viewable on the MIT Sloan Executive Education website.